top of page

 wrong with her.

 felt so hard.
-I worried about ageing and whether it was the start of life-long
+I worried about ageing and whether it was the start of a lifelong

 arthritis.”